-Quickstart Guide
+Quickstart

 Welcome to Pandas TA Classic!
 This guide will help you get started quickly with calculating technical indicators for your financial data analysis.